PurpJell/PurpJeopardy/README.md

 3. **Launch the game:**

-    The game should be located in your specified install location (AppData/Local/Programs/PurpJeopardy by default) or launch the game via desktop shortcut.
+    Launch the game that should be located in your specified install location (AppData/Local/Programs/PurpJeopardy by default) or you can launch it via desktop shortcut.

+4. **Create a lobby:**

+    Press the Play button in the app to create a lobby so that players can join.

-4. **Connect as a player:**
+5. **Connect as a player:**

     On your mobile device open your browser and navigate to `http://<your_ip_address>:3000/` to join as a player.
     \**note that every device has to be connected to the same network to be able to connect to the game*
     \**also note that the ip address can be found in the lobby screen after pressing the play button in the app and changed in the settings*

-5. **Connect as a host:**
+6. **Connect as a host:**

     On your mobile device open your browser and navigate to `http://<your_ip_address>:3000/host`.
     \**note that every device has to be connected to the same network to be able to connect to the game*